renelindsay/Vulkan-WSIWindow/README.md

 On Ubuntu, this may be done globally by adding the following line (or similar) to your ~/.profile file, and then reboot:

   `export VULKAN_SDK="$HOME/VulkanSDK/1.0.xx.0/x86_64"`

 ### Android (using Ubuntu as host)

-Install Android Studio 2.2 or later, including the NDK.
+Install Android Studio 2.2 or later.
-Use Android Studio -> File -> New -> Import Project... to import the included Android Studio project.
+Use the Android SDK Manager to add the NDK and CMake modules. (under SDK Tools) Use Android Studio -> File -> New -> Import Project... to import the included Android Studio project.
 If you see Gradle errors, run the clear.sh script, to delete auto-generated files, and try again.
 Connect your device via USB, compile and run the sample project.